Green Hill House

 Area attractions: Louisburg College, a two-year school related to The United Methodist Church, was begun in 1787 as Franklin Academy for Men and is the oldest junior college in the United States.
 Nearby are the cities of Raleigh and Durham with numerous sites of historical and cultural interest.
 Whitaker's Chapel is a short drive to the northeast.

-To visit: The home is a private residence and is open to the public only by prior appointment. you must first contact Emmitt Davis (919-723-1006).
-Under no circumstances should you show up without first securing an appointment.
+To visit: The home is a private residence and is not open to the public.

 Location: Within the boundaries of the North Carolina Annual Conference, in Franklin County.
-The home is on State Route 39 south of the city limits of Louisburg.
+The home is south of the city limits of Louisburg.

 Food and lodging: Louisburg has several restaurants and a Bed & Breakfast; restaurants and motels are also available in Raleigh and Durham.